rackerlabs/docs-dxp-handbook/docs/getting-help/spheres-of-support.rst

 The following RACI tables include the following roles and relationships:

-* **Responsible**: The party who carries out the process or task assignment and is responsible to get the job done.
+* **Responsible**: The party who carries out the process or task assignment and is responsible for getting the job done.
 * **Accountable**: The party who is ultimately accountable for the process or task being completed appropriately.
 * **Consulted**: Parties who are not directly involved with carrying out the task, but who are consulted and might be a stakeholder or subject matter expert.
-* **Informed**: Parties who receive output from the process or task or who have a need to stay informed.
+* **Informed**: Parties who receive output from the process or task or need to stay informed.

 ----